Elliot01000001/Opencore-Ryzentosh/README.md

 If you are a AMD laptop user/incompatible desktop hardware user and have a dream to run MacOS, you can invest on a Intel laptop, just a simple google search will tell y>

-Don't forget to search your EFI on google (github will do the work) but if you didn't got it, goto Olarila EFI for all chipsets website (https://www.olarila.com/topic/5>
+Don't forget to search your EFI on google (github will do the work), or make your own ¯\_(ツ)_/¯

-NoteBook EFI is for Laptop users and Desktop EFI is for desktop users obviously lol

 Wish you best of luck for you Hackintosh, remember it's quite difficult but not impossible..
 It will take time and patience to get it working..
-You will encounter some >

 Lastly, here is AMD OS X Discord, so you can get support if your erorr's not getting solved --> https://discord.com/invite/EfCYAJW